 Bright lights or loud sounds.
 In some cases, ocular migraines, like traditional migraines, are triggered by environmental factors.
 Bright lights, especially flashing lights, or loud sounds can trigger an ocular migraine.

 Weather changes.
-Many people find that weather changes trigger migraine systems, especially as high or low-pressure systems move into the area.
+Many people find weather changes trigger migraine systems, especially as high or low-pressure systems move into the area.
 Extreme changes in weather may be more likely to cause ocular migraine symptoms.

 Low blood sugar.
 For some people, low blood sugar can trigger a range of migraine symptoms.
 Low blood sugar is more likely to trigger a retinal migraine than other types of migraines.
 High blood pressure and dehydration may also act as triggers.

 Certain types of food.
 Like caffeine, some foods may trigger ocular or retinal migraines.
 MSG and artificial sweeteners, in particular, are known to cause a range of potential health problems, including migraines of all types.
 Highly processed foods, especially eaten in high quantities, may also trigger migraine symptoms.
-For some people, red wine may cause issues, while others find that any type of alcohol can trigger both ocular and regular migraine symptoms.
+For some people, red wine may cause issues, while others find any type of alcohol can trigger both ocular and regular migraine symptoms.

 If you suffer from regular ocular or retinal migraines, isolating the trigger can help you avoid future symptoms.
 Talk with your doctor about keeping a diary to help identify potential symptoms.
 Document food as well as potential environmental triggers.
-Over time, you may find a pattern; and once you find a pattern, you can avoid future triggers.
+Over time, you may find a pattern, and, once you find a pattern, you can avoid future triggers.

 Most of the time, ocular migraines are relatively short-lived in duration.
 Sometimes, they last for as little as 20-30 minutes before disappearing completely.
 In other cases, especially if they are accompanied by more traditional migraine symptoms, ocular migraines may last longer.
-If your vision does not return within an hour, contact a doctor or seek emergency care to ensure that your migraine symptoms were not caused by something more serious.
+If your vision does not return within an hour, contact a doctor, or seek emergency care to ensure your migraine symptoms were not caused by something more serious.

-If you note ocular migraine symptoms, your actions will depend on the severity of the symptoms and how much they impact your ability to function.
+If you note ocular migraine symptoms, your actions will depend on the severity of the symptoms and how much they affect your ability to function.
 Since ocular migraines are generally painless, you may be able to continue with your normal daily activities, especially if symptoms are confined to one eye or wear off quickly.
 You should also follow these steps: